samuelomondi22/cse212/2-linkedlist.md

     - finally making the head to equal the new node

 - ***inserting at the end***
 This involves pointing the next pointer of the the current last node of the linked list to the new data node.
+Inserting or removing at the tail requires an O(1) performance.

 <img src="/Linkedlist_insert_last.png">